Constipation

 Different people vary in their need to defecate.
 Some people go after every meal, others only every second day, or even every few days without this being a problem.
 But for most people, the ideal is once per day.

 Constipation is usually a temporary problem, the result of eating the wrong food.
-If you suffer from ongoing constipation, then try the suggestions in Healing constipation below, and check the experience and votes for the different remedies suggested by visitors to Grow Youthful.
+If you suffer from ongoing constipation, then try the suggestions in healing constipation below, and check the experience and votes for the different remedies suggested by visitors to Grow Youthful.

 If the stool comes out in thin strips it is usually an over-spill, squeezed through a hard mass of old compacted faeces lining the wall of the colon.
 This hard compressed faecal lining can remain in place for months, poisoning the patient and providing a residence for harmful microorganisms.